Richardson Nature Center

 A photovoltaic (PV) system on Richardson’s roof gathers energy from the sun and converts it into electricity, directly offsetting 40 to 50 percent of the building’s need for electricity from the grid.
 The Center also offers Solar Energy education programs.
 View a dashboard showing solar generation at Richardson Nature Center.

-A variety of equipment is available for rent during business hours, including Nordic walking poles, nature exploration kits, all-terrain wheelchairs, snowshoes, kick sleds, and downhill sleds.
-See pricing.
+A variety of equipment is available for rent during business hours, including Nordic walking poles, nature exploration kits, all-terrain wheelchairs and snowshoes.

 Rent a space and host your next meeting, retreat, family gathering or other event at Richardson Nature Center.